FontoXML/dita-example-editor/README.md

   educational purposes.
 FontoXML does not provide any warranty with regards to feature-completeness or stability of this package.
 Please see the license file for more information.

 The proprietary code in `platform/` and `tools/` is not included with this repository.
-Please log in to [sdk.fontoxml.com](https://sdk.fontoxml.com) and download the latest version of the SDK.
+Please use the [FontoXML development tools](https://www.npmjs.com/package/@fontoxml/fontoxml-development-tools) to perform an SDK upgrade in order to download this code.
+See also the install instructions.

 This FontoXML editor uses [bower](https://bower.io) to install element configuration for the different XSD modules in [the schema](https://github.com/fontoxml/dita-example-schema-bundle) that is used for this editor.